kosuriparnika7-cyber/Cash/README.md

 This project was completed as part of Week 1 of Harvard's CS50.

-Built while learning the fundamentals of C and problem solving. 💻
+Built while learning the fundamentals of C and problem-solving. 💻